 Mill Falls Charter School: Board of Trustees

-Kate Callahan, Secretary (Founding Member), is currently the principal at Mary C. Dondero School, a K-5 elementary school in Portsmouth, NH and was formerly the Educational Program Director at Hill View Montessori Charter Public School in Haverhill, Massachusetts.
+Kate Callahan, Vice Chair (Founding Member), is currently the principal at Mary C. Dondero School, a K-5 elementary school in Portsmouth, NH and was formerly the Educational Program Director at Hill View Montessori Charter Public School in Haverhill, Massachusetts.
 She grew up in Londonderry, New Hampshire and holds a Bachelor’s of Science from University of New Hampshire, a Master’s of Education from Endicott College and a Certificate of Advanced Graduate Studies from Plymouth State University.
 Additionally, Kate has her Early Childhood, Lower and Upper Elementary Montessori Certification.
 She has taught students in grades 3-6 NH and MA, and in a mixed age classroom at the American School of Milan, in Italy.
 Kate is also employed by Seacoast Center for Education: Montessori Elementary Teacher Education Program where she teaches classes and supervises yearlong teacher practicums.
 Additionally, she is the Montessori Masters of Education liaison between Seacoast Center and Plymouth State University.
-Kate and her husband live in Portsmouth, New Hampshire where she is actively involved in her community — as a Trustee at the Big Brothers Big Sisters of the Greater Seacoast and at the Child Advocacy Center of Rockingham County.
+Kate and her husband live in Portsmouth, New Hampshire where she is actively involved in her community — currently as a Trustee at the Big Brothers Big Sisters of the Greater Seacoast, and previously at the Child Advocacy Center of Rockingham County.

 Alicia Harressey (Founding Member) is currently an at-home mom raising her two children.
 She grew up in Derry, NH, attended Saint Anslem College in Goffstown and graduated from Regis College in Weston, MA.
 Alicia taught first grade in Lawrence, MA for ten years, and was nominated for the Sallie Mae New Teacher of the Year Award.
 During her time in Lawrence, she was a member of a Special Education referral team, administered and scored the Dynamic Indicators of Basic Early Literacy skills assessment, and was a peer tutor for new teachers.
 Alicia was also involved in the search for a new math curriculum for the district.
 She was introduced to the Montessori method when she was an assistant teacher at the Merrimack Valley Montessori School.
 For the last 3 years, she has been performing evaluations for home-schooled students.
-Alicia lives in Hooksett with her husband Shawn and their daughter, a first grader at Mill Falls, and their young son.
+Alicia lives in Hooksett with her husband Shawn and their daughter, a second year student at Mill Falls, and their young son.

 Dr. Trinidad Tellez (Founding Member) is the Director of the Office of Minority Health & Refugee Affairs at the NH Department of Health and Human Services where she is responsible for ensuring access to services for racial, ethnic, and linguistic minorities.
 Previously, she spent more than seven years working in Lawrence, MA as a community-based family physician/researcher at the Greater Lawrence Family Health Center, and as Assistant Professor of Family Medicine and Community Health at the UMass Medical School.
 While in Lawrence, she helped lead CDC-funded efforts to address health disparities in Latino communities throughout New England.
 Originally from California, Trini graduated from Harvard-Radcliffe College, received her medical degree from Dartmouth Medical School, trained at the Salinas-UCSF Family Medicine Residency Program, and then completed a two-year Robert Wood Johnson Clinical Scholars Fellowship in health services, research and health policy at UCLA.
 Currently, Trini is an Adjunct Assistant Professor of Community and Family Medicine at Dartmouth.
-She lives in Manchester, NH with her husband, Dr. Travis Harker and their daughter, a second grader at Mill Falls.
+She lives in Manchester, NH with her husband, Dr. Travis Harker and their daughter, a third year student at Mill Falls.

 Sally Ward is a sociologist who has been on the faculty at the University of New Hampshire for over 30 years.
 She recently served for two years as the interim Dean at UNH Manchester.
 She teaches courses in urban sociology, poverty and inequality, communities, and social policy.
 Her research focuses on poverty and opportunity, vulnerable families and children, and community development in small and midsized cities in New England.
 She has a particular interest in the role of education in creating a pathway to upward social mobility, especially in diverse urban communities.
 As a faculty fellow at the Carsey Institute at UNH, she has worked with several nonprofit organizations throughout New Hampshire in evaluating the impact and effectiveness of their programs.
 Sally received her B.A. degree from the University of Maryland, and her M.A. and Ph.D. degrees from Brown University.
 She has two grown children who got their start at the Montessori school in Exeter.
 She and her husband, Malcolm Wesselink, live in Exeter.